-May saw global equity markets put in another strong performance with the UK FTSE 100 Index returning 3.34%, the US S&P 500 Index 6.89% and the MSCI Europe ex UK Index 7.9%.
+May saw global equity markets put in another strong performance with the UK top 100 companies index returning 3.34%, the US S&P 500 Index 6.89% and the MSCI Europe ex UK Index 7.9%.
 Commodities also put in a strong performance, with Brent Crude Oil up 42.64%.
 On the down side, we continued to see modest losses in UK Gilts as investors shunned yields at close to 40-year lows and the threat of further issuance.
 The Bloomberg Barclays Gilt 15+ Index declined by 0.4%.

 The month also saw strong recovery in both value stocks and the laggards, helping Germany’s manufacturing heavy DAX Index return a massive 10.5%.
 This reflected the ongoing mismatch between the high valuation of Growth stocks and more conservative valuation of Value stocks that we have highlighted before and also the move to price in a sharp V-shaped recovery.